Environmental Issues on the BC Coast

 What is at stake?

-- Loss of fish and other habitat when streams and rivers are diverted for the penstock.
+- Loss of fish and other habitats when streams and rivers are diverted for the penstock.

 - Cumulative effects from dozens of small projects in one area not necessarily considered together in environmental assessments.